docsforadobe/after-effects-plugin-guide/docs/effect-details/global-sequence-frame-data.rst

 This is done efficiently, as the change tracking is done with timestamps.

 If the inputs have not changed, you can safely use your cache, AND the internal caching system will assume that you have a temporal dependency on the passed range.
-So if something changes upstream, the host’s caches will be properly invalidated automatically.
+So if something changes upstream, the host's caches will be properly invalidated automatically.

 To test that it is working, apply your effect with one parameter keyframed on every frame.
 RAM Preview to fill the cache, then change one of the keyframes.
 The related frame and all dependent frames (e.g. later frames, in the case of a simulation) should lose their cache marks and require re-rendering.
 Similarly, upstream changes to sources of layer parameters should cause time-selective invalidation of the cache.